davidstavin/osticket-prereqs/README.md

 After completing step 1, and signing into the VM using Remote Desktop, proceed with downloading the neccessary dependencies for osTicket
-The following urls are the dependencies, listed in the order we will be installing them.
+The following URLs are the dependencies, listed in the order we will be installing them.
 Please download them to the remote computer.

 _Note._ Windows 11 uses a x64 architecture, and is not compatabile with x86 (32-bit) software.
 Thus all the dependencies should be in the x64 format.